antonyTheRiskTaker/freecodecamp-projects/cat_photo_app/cat_photo_app_summary.md

         purpose.
 Add a `<h2>` element
 Step 3: introduce `<p>` element
 Step 4: learn how to create comments in HTML
-Step 5: introdice `<main>` as one of those HTML elements that identify content
+Step 5: introduce `<main>` as one of those HTML elements that identify content
-        areas of a web page, for better SEO
-Step 6: introduce nesting (2 spaces for HTML)
+        areas of a web page, for better SEO and accessibility Step 6: introduce nesting (2 spaces for HTML)
 Step 7: introduce `<img>` element
 Step 8: introduce HTML attributes as a means to control an element's behaviour,